apolloclark/apn-blog/README.md

 OR

-# fork this repo, and have your website backed into the base EC2 webapp AMI
+# fork this repo, and have your website baked into the base EC2 webapp AMI
 https://github.com/apolloclark/packer-aws-webapp/blob/master/ansible/playbook.yml
 ```
 <br/><br/><br/>